gemc/src/doc/Doxy_README.md

 ## To add a library to the doxygen CI:

-- modify ci/doxygen.sh to include the library
+- modify ci/doxygen.sh to include the library being added
 - add a <library>Doxy.h header file to describe the library, possibly with:
   - overview
   - conventions